elvis-sik/muscle_synergies/docs/source/install/index.rst

 Learning Python
 ---------------

-If the user wants to learn a bit of Python (likely needed to do anything non-trivial with this package), I recommend using a tutorial focused on scientific computing or data analysis.
+Doing anything non-trivial with this package will benefit from some Python knowledge.
+Even learning just a little bit might go a long way towards making everything easier.
+For users who are interested in following this route, introductory materials focusing on scientific computing or data analysis would be recommended.
-Ideally, they would get some exposure to `NumPy`, `Pandas` and `Matplotlib`.
+Specifically, getting some exposure to `NumPy`, `Pandas` and `Matplotlib` would be useful.
-Googling around should easily bring a plethora of good materials.
-Just for the sake of completeness, the following course seems to include all of the basics needed: https://www.edx.org/course/python-basics-for-data-science.
-I have not checked it with any rigor though.